ThijmenDam/BarTranslate/README.md

 Feel free to [share your ideas](https://github.com/ThijmenDam/BarTranslate/discussions)!

-* A quick and easily accessible interface for your preferred translation provider:
+* A quick and easily accessible menu bar application for your preferred translation provider:
   * Google Translate.
   * DeepL Translate.
 * Configurable hotkeys to toggle the app.